 Northampton School for Girls Academy Trust does not use professional fundraisers or commercial participators.
 As part of our commitment to the wider community, students are encouraged to raise money for registered charities, and are supported and monitored in this: any students wishing to run a charity event are required to present a written submission which includes, for example, the charity number (fund-raising for unregistered charities is not allowed) and that is passed to a senior member of staff for checking and authorisation.
-Fundraising has been more challenging during the pandemic with more families affected financially, however funds in excess of £2,900 were raised for Young Minds, a mental health charity for children and young people, the Northampton Refuge for Women, Red Cross, Unicef and Cancer Research.
-In December 2021 Sixth Form students organised a non uniform day to collect donations for a local food bank, and the event was an enormous success resulting in many mini-bus trips required to deliver the plethora of food donations received.
+Fundraising in excess of £890 was raised for Young Minds, a mental health charity for children and young people, MacMillan Cancer, NSPCC and the Red Cross Earthquake Appeal.
+In December 2022 Sixth Form students organised a non-uniform day to collect donations for a local food bank, and the event was an enormous success resulting in multiple mini-bus trips required to deliver the plethora of food donations received.